Bruce Schroeder: State v. Jensen (2002-2008)

 The jury convicted Jensen of first degree intentional homicide on February 21, 2008.
 Schroeder sentenced him to life in prison without the possibility of parole.

 After exhausting his appeals in state court, Jensen's lawyers sought to overturn his conviction in federal court.
 They contended that the letters and other testimonials from his wife should have been excluded from the trial, and further argued that Schroeder—since he had ruled that Jensen was responsible for his wife's absence in the 2007 pre-trial hearing—had pre-judged Jensen's guilt.
 In 2013, United States district judge William C. Griesbach heard Jensen's appeal.
 He ruled that Schroeder's evidentiary decision had violated Jensen's sixth amendment rights and ordered a new trial.
 Because a new trial was ordered, he deemed it unnecessary to rule on Jensen's complaint about Schroeder having pre-judged his case.
-The state of Wisconsin appealed the district court decision to the 7th Circuit U.S. Court of Appeals, but lost again.
+The state of Wisconsin appealed the district court decision to the 7th Circuit U.S. Court of Appeals, but were unsuccessful in overturning the district court ruling.

 Schroeder was not re-assigned to the case when it was re-tried.
 After several more rounds of pre-trial hearings and appeals, a new trial was held in 2023; Jensen was convicted again and re-sentenced to life in prison.

 State v.
 Rittenhouse (2021)

 Schroeder was again in the national spotlight in 2021 for presiding over the trial of Kyle Rittenhouse, who fatally shot two men during the unrest in Kenosha in August 2020.
 During the trial, some accused Schroeder of bias towards the Rittenhouse defense.
-He made several rulings in favor of the defense, including not allowing prosecutors to refer to the individuals Rittenhouse shot as "victims" and allowing the defense to refer to them as "arsonist" and "looters," as long as they could prove they did such activities.
+He made several rulings in favor of the defense, including not allowing prosecutors to refer to the individuals Rittenhouse shot as "victims" and allowing the defense to refer to them as "arsonists" and "looters," as long as they could prove they did such activities.
 Prosecutor Thomas Binger reckoned that Schroeder had already admonished him thousands of times for calling someone a "victim" in other trials.
 Schroeder was also accused of being harsh towards prosecutor Binger by raising his voice and admonishing him, telling Binger a line of his questioning threatened to undermine Rittenhouse's right to remain silent.
 According to NPR, several legal experts they interviewed said they believed that specific admonishment was appropriate.